MichalFrost/Portfolio/Explanation of basic concepts/1. Fundamentals/README.md

-## 1. Matrices & Algebra fundamentals
+## 1. Matrices & Linear Algebra Fundamentals

 ### About